alematia/MaGplotR/README.md

 A software for Multiple Genetic Screens data visualization

 ## Dependencies
-You can either install these packages from R terminal or by running the installation script.<br/>
+You can either install these packages from R terminal or by running the installation script from linux terminal.<br/>

 - Install from R terminal:<br/>
 ```r